 You can also sign up for an optional savings account that you can use to build an emergency fund or save toward other goals.

-Chime Bank offers most of the basics that you get with any checking or savings account.
-However, there are a few things that Chime does that make the bank different from many of its competitors.
+Chime offers most of the basics that you get with any checking or savings account.
+However, there are a few things that Chime does that make them different from many of its competitors.

 Get Your Paycheck Early